 I decided to shoot a set of images of the house and garden, and then later, I could stitch them together in Adobe Photoshop.
 So … that's what I did.
 I used a technique popularized by Ryan Brenziner.
 I'm still learning how to use it effectively.

 Hopewell Station is on Greenwood Avenue.
 The station was built in 1876 by the Delaware and Bound Brook Railroad and added to the National Register of Historic Places on June 22, 1984.
-It's not a large station, but I could imagine that in the past many of the towns business leaders must have taken that train to New Brunswick or New York City.
+It's not a large station, but I could imagine that many of the towns business leaders must have taken that train to New Brunswick or New York City in the past.
 We explored the outside of the building before walking back toward East Broad Street.

 The Hopewell Harvest Fair is a wonderful event, bringing together residents, businesses, and community organizations for a day of old-fashioned fun and entertainment.

 Sports & Specialist Cars is on the corner of East Broad Street and Princeton Avenue.
-This beautiful vintage car was parked in the same lot with more modern sports cars from Lotus.
+This beautiful vintage car was parked in the same lot as more modern sports cars from Lotus.